Young Ambassador 2021

 Supported by the Lions Club of Jersey

-Congratulations to Emily Grace on becoming our Young Ambassador for 2020.
-The District Finals were held in Bournemouth in January.
-The Judges were unanimous in their decision to recommend Emily to go forward to the Multiple District Finals to be held in Dudley in February.
-She goes with our full support and best wishes.
+Congratulations to Kenan Bryan on becoming our Young Ambassador for 2021.
+The District Finals were held on a Zoom Meeting in January.
+The Judges were unanimous in their decision to recommend Kenan to go forward to the Multiple District Finals to be held in February.
+He goes with our full support and best wishes.

 Young Ambassador Officer 105sc